How to File a Tax Extension – Get More Time for Filing Your Returns

 This is a person who needs to file a tax extension.

 If you need more time to file your tax return, you may want to get a tax extension.
 As the name suggests, it gives you more time to prepare your income tax returns.
-After all, it can be complicated to find out your federal tax return.
+After all, finding your federal tax return can be complicated.

 Note that a tax extension won’t move the deadline for your payment submission.
-This means you will have to pay your estimated income tax to avoid a late payment penalty.
+You must pay your estimated income tax to avoid a late payment penalty.
 Let’s take a closer look at how you can file a tax extension.

-We will start right away with the steps to filing a tax return so that you can do so as soon as possible.
+We will start immediately with the steps to filing a tax return so that you can do so as soon as possible.
 Next, I will explain why you must pay your tax bill on time.
 Later, we will discuss sending your payments and applying for a tax refund.

 This is a white box with the word "TAXES" that's on a pile of dollar bills